albertherd/DS18B20Reader/README.md

-# DS18B20Reader - A sample code to read temperature from a DS18B20 sensor and output it to an LCD1602
+# DS18B20Reader - A sample solution to read temperature from a DS18B20 sensor and output it to an LCD1602

 ![LCD1602 Output](LCD1602Output.jpg)